jsdf/fyre/README.md

 - "I'm making sure to shoot in both horizontal & vertical video formats"
 - "They're air pods not ear pods"
 - "I quit my job to come to this"

+### todo
+- algo for deciding if a tent is isolated or not
+- tutorial/tour
+- bus
+- pickup respawn
+- sound